VulcanJS/vulcan-docs/source/groups-permissions.md

 }
 ```

 If a user is an admin, or if they're the owner of the document in question, we always give them access.
 In the opposite case, if the document is scheduled to appear in the future, we always *deny* access.
-Finally, for non-future documents, we check the post's status and whether the user can perform the relevant action (`posts.view.pending`, `posts.view.approved`, etc.) as defined in `permissions.js`.
+Finally, for non-future documents, we check the post's status and whether the user can perform the relevant action (`post.read.pending`, `post.read.approved`, etc.) as defined in `permissions.js`.

 Of course, your own `check` function can also be much simpler depending on your needs.